Financial Assumptions and Your Business Plan

 Conclusion

 The key to a successful business plan is being able to clearly communicate your financial assumptions.
 Be sure to include your assumptions in the narrative of your plan so you can clearly explain why you are making them.
 If you are using the business plan for financing or other purposes, it may also be helpful to include a separate “financials” section so people unfamiliar with your industry can quickly find and understand key information.
+A business plan generator can help you in creating your financial projections.

 How to Finish Your Business Plan in 1 Day!